 Skyrainbow Airlines, Taiwan’s only hot air balloon business, was established in 2014 to facilitate the dream of hot air ballooning taking root in Taitung.
 Its operations enforced the air-based leisure industry and paved the way for developing hot air ballooning in Taiwan and a new path for tourism.
 Inviting hot air balloons from multiple countries such as Malaysia, the Philippines, Canada, the Netherlands, and Belgium has propelled hot air ballooning in Taiwan onto an international stage and connection with the international community.

 From the point of inception to prosperity, rapidly increasing international recognition was achieved yielding a palpable and beautiful transformation.
 The event was further solidified in 2015, bringing fans ten special-themed hot air balloon events, but it didn’t stop there.
 In 2016, continuing to raise the bar, the first hot air balloon competition was held.
 This competition invited expert pilots from around the world to participate at Luye Highlands.
-Special-shaped hot air balloons from around the world were gathered in 2017, constituting the highest number ever assembled in history.
-This riveting year attracted 480 thousand people over the 38-day festival.
-The event in 2018 was also brilliant.
-In response to public request, the festival was extended by seven days, attracting 910 thousand visitors and generating NTD$ 2 billion of output value.
-Travel Channel, the prestigious tourism channel, named the Taiwan International Balloon Festival as one of the top 12 hot air balloon festivals in 2018.
+In 2017, the world experienced the first hot air balloon sunrise lift off at Sanxiantai.
+The event reimagined what was possible and created quite a stir.
+Moreover, the Travel Channel selected the International Balloon Festival in Taitung County as one of the world’s top 12 hot air balloon festivals in 2018.
 In 2019, the Civil Aviation Administration approved the first night glow featuring moored hot air balloons.
 Amidst the severe COVID-19 pandemic, the Taiwan International Balloon Festival was the one and only hot air balloon festival to successfully take place anywhere in the world in 2020.

 Transportation inconvenience is an inherent restriction facing Taitung, but by hosting hot air balloon events over recent years, Taitung has successfully reinvented itself.
 The tourism industry is flourishing, along with the associated service industries which have been positively impacted and benefitted.
 Getting tourists to see Taitung as the must-visit destination based on its advantages and making hot air balloons a sustainable tourism powerhouse are the keys to revitalizing Taitung's economy and creating real output value.